AmberBentley/content-feu/pages/node/index.md

 - `NPM`: Node Package Manager used to install/upgrade/remove dependencies.
 - `NPX`: Node Package Execute used to run packages that are not installed.

+## Installing NodeJS with NVM

+You can view the tutorial on how to install NVM + NodeJS here: [Installing NVM](/node/nvm/install.html).

 ## Installing NodeJS

 You can view the tutorial on how to install NodeJS here: [Installing Node](/node/install.html).

-## Uninstalling NodeJS

-You can view the tutorial on how to uninstall NodeJS here: [Uninstalling Node](/node/uninstall.html).

 ## Resources